 Summary of Duties:

-The English Program in the Marywood Department of Communication, Language, and Literature seeks Adjunct Instructors to teach first year composition classes, first year literature, and upper-level writing courses beginning in August 2023, ideally in person.
+The English Program in the Marywood Department of Communication, Language, and Literature seeks Adjunct Instructors to teach first year composition classes, first year literature, and upper-level writing courses, ideally in person.
 Qualified individuals with a terminal degree in English may be invited to teach some courses in the graduate Professional Writing MA program.
 Upper-level offerings are wide-ranging and may include rhetoric, professional writing, grant writing, science, legal, or medical writing.

 Requirements: